Karen Gillan

 Karen Sheila Gillan (/ˈɡɪlən/; born 28 November 1987) is a Scottish actress and filmmaker.
 She gained recognition for her work in British film and television, particularly for portraying Amy Pond, a primary companion to the Eleventh Doctor in the science fiction series Doctor Who (2010–2013).
 Her early film roles include the thriller Outcast (2010) and the romantic comedy Not Another Happy Ending (2013).
-While in Britain, she also worked on stage, appearing in John Osborne's play Inadmissible Evidence (2011).
+She worked on the British stage, appearing in John Osborne's play Inadmissible Evidence (2011).

-Gillan made her transition to Hollywood starring in the horror film Oculus (2013), and played the lead in the ABC rom-com sitcom Selfie (2014).
-She achieved stardom for portraying Nebula in several films of the Marvel Cinematic Universe (2014–2023), which are among the highest-grossing films of all time, and Ruby Roundhouse in the fantasy films Jumanji: Welcome to the Jungle (2017) and Jumanji: The Next Level (2019).
+Gillan made her Hollywood debut in 2013, starring in the horror film Oculus, then played the lead in the ABC rom-com sitcom Selfie (2014).
+She achieved stardom for portraying Nebula in several films of the Marvel Cinematic Universe (2014–2023), which are among the highest-grossing films of all time, and Ruby Roundhouse in the fantasy films Jumanji: Welcome to the Jungle (2017), Jumanji: The Next Level (2019), and Jumanji: Open World (2026).
 She also wrote and directed the drama film The Party's Just Beginning (2018), which she also starred in.

-In the 2020s, Gillan has starred in the comedy film Gunpowder Milkshake (2021), the thriller film Dual (2022), the coming-of-age film Late Bloomers (2023), the fantasy drama film The Life of Chuck (2024), and returned to British television with the series Douglas Is Cancelled (2024).
+In the 2020s, Gillan has starred in the action thriller film Gunpowder Milkshake (2021), the thriller film Dual (2022), the coming-of-age film Late Bloomers (2023), the fantasy drama film The Life of Chuck (2024), and returned to British television with the series Douglas Is Cancelled (2024).

 Early life

-Karen Sheila Gillan was born in Inverness on 28 November 1987, the daughter of Marie and Raymond John Gillan.
-Her father is from Sunderland in North East England.
+Karen Sheila Gillan was born in Inverness on 28 November 1987, the daughter of Marie (née Paterson) and Raymond Gillan.
+Her father is from Sunderland in North East England, and performs music under the name John Gillan.
 Although she comes from a Catholic background, she says that she was not baptised and does not practise a religion.
-She took piano lessons from eight years old and still plays today.
+She took piano lessons as a child.

-When she turned 16, Gillan moved to Edinburgh and completed an HNC Acting and Performance course at Telford College.
+When Gillan turned 16, she moved to Edinburgh and completed an HNC Acting and Performance course at Telford College.
 She moved to London at age 18 to study at the Italia Conti Academy of Theatre Arts.
 While there, she was scouted by a modelling agency.
-Prior to her acting career, she worked as a model, premiering at London Fashion Week in 2007.
-Karen Gillan has said she would not give up her acting career to return to modelling, stating that while she enjoyed modelling, acting had always been her main interest and goal.
+Before her acting career, she worked as a model, premiering at London Fashion Week in 2007.
+Gillan has said she enjoyed modelling but preferred acting.